 Barbell Drag Curl (Intermediate)

 Use a straight barbell and drag it up the front of your body from thighs to lower chest.
-The barbell forces both arms to work in sync and makes any elbow asymmetry obvious — if one side is dragging and the other is curling forward, the bar tilts.
+The barbell forces both arms to work in sync and makes any elbow asymmetry obvious.
+If one side is dragging and the other is curling forward, the bar tilts.
 Many lifters find the barbell version easier to load progressively.
 Start with just the bar until you groove the path.

 EZ-Bar Drag Curl (Wrist-Friendly)